AICC/CMI-5_Spec_Current/cmi5_spec.md

 * __Experience API (xAPI)__: A runtime data communication specification for learning content (AU) to send and receive data to a Learning Record Store (LRS).
 The xAPI specification referenced by this document is used to define the data transport and the data model.

 * __Internationalized Resource Identifier (IRI)__: A unique identifier according to RFC 3987.
-The IRI may be an IRL.
+The IRI might be an IRL.
 IRLs SHOULD be defined within a domain controlled by the person creating the IRL.
 Note that IRI’s in this spec MUST be fully qualified and not IRI References.

 * __Internationalized Resource Locator (IRL)__: According to the xAPI specification, an IRL is an IRI that, when translated into a URI (according to the IRI to URI rules), is a URL.

 * __Learner__: The end user viewing/using the learning content (AUs).

-* __Learning Management System (LMS)__: A computer system that may include the capabilities to register learners, launch learning presentations, analyze and report learner performance, and track learners' progress.
+* __Learning Management System (LMS)__: A computer system that could include the capabilities to register learners, launch learning presentations, analyze and report learner performance, and track learners' progress.
 LMS launching, reporting, and tracking roles are the focus of the cmi5 specification.
 The LMS is integrated with an LRS.
 In the remainder of this document the term “LMS” refers to an integrated entity of LMS and LRS.

 * __Learning Records Store (LRS)__: As defined in the xAPI specification.